sonjaolkkonen/cyber-security-base/README.md

 ## FLAW 3: [Broken Access Control](https://owasp.org/Top10/A01_2021-Broken_Access_Control/)
 Flaw in source code [here](https://github.com/sonjaolkkonen/cyber-security-base/blob/cd6cdb1b7aa6dca76744ab189531c93f92b9977e/mysite/polls/views.py#L44).

 This application has a flaw in access control.
 Voting of the polls should be enabled only for registered users which are logged in but now due to the flaw in access control, also non registered users can vote polls.
+Insufficient access controls allows unauthorized users to access sensitive functionality or data.
+Broken access controls can result in unauthorized data breaches, privilege escalation, and exposure of confidential information.
+It's critical to address these vulnerabilities to enforce proper access restrictions and protect the confidentiality, integrity, and availability of sensitive resources within the application.

 **How to produce:** Navigate to http://127.0.0.1:8000/admin/ and login as admin user.
 Create a new poll.
-Once the new poll is created, logout.
 Voting is done by clicking the poll in question.
 Once the new poll is created, logout and you'll see that the polls are no longer clickable and thus, logged out users can't vote for the polls.
 The clickable links are visible only for logged in users, which is checked in template ```index.html``` in [this line](https://github.com/sonjaolkkonen/cyber-security-base/blob/cd6cdb1b7aa6dca76744ab189531c93f92b9977e/mysite/polls/templates/polls/index.html#L10).

 However, this check is not enough as it's not validated in the backend whether the user is logged in or not.
-User can navigate to the voting page of the poll even when not logged in by typing for example http://127.0.0.1:8000/polls/1, where "1" is indicating which poll is in question.
+User can navigate to the voting page of the poll and vote polls even when not logged in by typing for example http://127.0.0.1:8000/polls/1, where "1" is indicating which poll is in question.

 **How to fix:** The flaw can be fixed by validating whether the user is logged in or not also in the backend.
 This can be done by uncommenting [this line](https://github.com/sonjaolkkonen/cyber-security-base/blob/cd6cdb1b7aa6dca76744ab189531c93f92b9977e/mysite/polls/views.py#L44).